Apron

-An apron is a garment that is worn over other clothing to cover the front of the body.
-The word comes from old French napron meaning a small piece of cloth, however over time "a napron" became "an apron", through a linguistics process called rebracketing.
-It may have several purposes, typically as a functional accessory that protects clothes and skin from stains and marks.
+An apron is a garment worn over other clothing to cover the front of the body to protect from liquids.
+They have several purposes, most commonly as a functional accessory that protects clothes and skin from stains and marks.
 However, other types of aprons may be worn as a decoration, for hygienic reasons, as part of a uniform, or as protection from certain dangers such as acid, allergens or excessive heat.
 It can also be used at work stations to hold extra tools and pieces or protect from dust and unwanted materials.

 As a top layer that covers the front body, the apron is also worn as a uniform, adornment, ceremonial garb (e.g. Masonic apron) or fashion statement.
-Apron styles can be practical, fashionable, and sentimental.

-Apron styles
+The word comes from Old French napron, meaning a small piece of cloth.
+Over time "a napron" became "an apron" through a linguistic process called rebracketing.

+Styles

 There are many different apron forms depending on the purpose of the apron.
 A basic distinction is between waist aprons, which cover the body from the waist down, and bib aprons, which also cover the upper part of the body.

 An apron is usually held in place by two ribbon-like strips of cloth that are tied at the back.
-A bib apron may either have a strap around the neck (perhaps the most widespread use today), or shoulder straps that criss-cross at the back and attach to the waistband.
+A bib apron may either have a strap around the neck (perhaps the most widespread design today), or shoulder straps that criss-cross at the back and attach to the waistband.
 The advantage of the former design is that it makes it especially simple to put on the bib apron.
 The advantage of the shoulder strap design is that it makes the apron more comfortable to wear; a neck strap can slightly impair ease of movement.

 Some modern-day aprons have humorous expressions, designs or corporate logos.

 Bib apron

-The bib apron (also known as the "French chefs apron" or a "barbecue apron") has been worn for centuries.
-The bib apron's humble beginnings began when people used scraps of fabric to make a bib-like covering that slipped over the neck and tied at the back.
+The bib apron (also known as the "French chefs' apron" or a "barbecue apron") has been worn for centuries.
+The garment's history likely began when people used scraps of fabric to make a bib-like covering that slipped over the neck and tied at the back.
 The bib apron's intuitive design and full coverage have made it a popular apron for tradesmen and people in low-economic classes since the 1880s—and maybe even earlier.
 In the 1960s—when women no longer wanted an apron that symbolized domestic ideals—the bib apron became the most-used apron and is now offered in a multitude of variations, colors, detailing and fabrications.